DSharpPlus/DSharpPlus/docs/articles/commands/processors/text/custom_prefix_handler.md

 There are two manners of going about this; you can either use a prefix resolver delegate, or implement the `IPrefixResolver` interface.
 The former is simpler, but the latter is more powerful.

 ## Prefix resolver delegate
 The prefix resolver delegate is very simple to use.
 Any method that can be converted into a `Func<CommandsExtension, DiscordMessage, ValueTask<int>>` (a method that takes a `CommandsExtension` and a `DiscordMessage`, and returns a `ValueTask<int>`) can be used as a prefix resolver delegate.
-This method will be called for every message, and the return value will be used as the prefix length.
-If the return value is -1, the message will be ignored.
+This method will be called for every message, and the return value will be used as the prefix length to slice off the prefix from the message content.
+If the return value is `-1`, the message will be ignored.

 > [!IMPORTANT]
 > Lambdas generated via reflection or compiled expressions should be compiled to `ResolvePrefixDelegateAsync`.
 Compiling to `Func<CommandsExtension, DiscordMessage, ValueTask<int>>` will result in a runtime exception.